Why Small to Mid-size Nonprofits Are Turning to Fractional Fundraising

 You started this work because you care deeply about the people you serve.

-But now you're putting out fires—every single day.
-You know consistent funding is essential for growing your impact.
-But finding the time and the strategy to actually raise money feels overwhelming.
+But now you're putting out fires — every single day.
+You know consistent funding is essential for growing impact.
+But finding the time and the strategy to raise money feels overwhelming.
+And let’s be honest, it’s not where you want to spend your energy.

 Hiring a full-time fundraiser seems like a good idea.
-But it also feels a little risky.
+But it also feels risky.
+What if you hire someone, and they don’t work out?

-She had worked at a similar nonprofit, serving the clients.
+My Executive Director friend was excited to hire Sarah as the organization’s first Development Officer.
+Sarah was excited too!
+She had worked at a similar nonprofit, not in fundraising but program services.
 She believed deeply in the mission, because it was personal to her.
 In fact, it was her story.
-And she loved talking to people.
+And, she loved talking to people.

 “She loves the mission,” the Executive Director said.
 “She’ll be great!”